-Assessment Without mitigation Wit h mitigation Nature Negative Low Negative • Duration Short term Impact will last between 1 and Brief Impact will not last 5 years longer than 1 year Extent Very limited Limited to specific isolated parts of the site Very limited Limited to specific isolated parts of the site Intensity Low Natural and/or social functions and/or processes are somewhat altered Very low Natural and/ or social functions and/ or processes are slightly altered Probability Probable Has occurred here or elsewhere and could therefore occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact Resource irreplaceabilit y Low The resource is not damaged irreparably or is not scarce Low The resource is not damaged irreparably or is not scarce Significance Minor - negative ible - negative Comment on significance The sewage reticulation will require the construction of a sewage pumpstation to pump sewage from the development along a new sewage rising main and into the existing municipal gravity network.
+Assessment Without mitigation Wit h mitigation Nature Negative - Low Negative Duration Short term Impact will last between 1 and 5 years Brief Impact will not last longer than 1 year Extent Very limited Limited to specific isolated parts of the site Very limited Limited to specific isolated parts of the site Intensity Low Natural and/or social functions and/or processes are somewhat altered Very low Natural and/ or social functions and/ or processes are slightly altered Probability Probable Has occurred here or elsewhere and could therefore occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment High Substantive supportive data exists to verify the assessment Reversibility High The affected environmental will be able to recover from the impact High The affected environmental will be able to recover from the impact Resource irreplaceabilit y Low The resource is not damaged irreparably or is not scarce Low The resource is not damaged irreparably or is not scarce Significance Minor - negative ible - negative Comment on significance The sewage reticulation will require the construction of a sewage pumpstation to pump sewage from the development along a new sewage rising main and into the existing municipal gravity network.
 Spillage from pumpstations frequently occur due lack of maintenance and, more recently, due to loadshedding.
 Impacts from spillages are not anticipated to have a high intensity impact on the wetland due to the wide buffer in between the wetland and the development.
 Furthermore, the lack of flow through the wetland system will result in a very localised impact should spillages occur.
 Finally, the dense vegetation throughout the wetland will further limit the migration of spills and break harmful bacteria down relatively quickly.
-Cumulative impacts ation this impact could result in ac ccumulation of pol lutants in the wetland.
+Cumulative impacts ation this impact could result in ac ccumulation of poll utants in the wetland.

-Project Phase Operational Impact Landscape Connectivity Description of impact Cut-off of natural dispersal and foraging movement by animals, impacts on suitable link or important corridor, fragmentation of ecological infrastructure Mitigable Low Mitigation will slightly reduce the significance of impacts Potential mitigation The 6m wide servitude along the northern boundary of the development area can serve as a minor corridor for smaller wildlife, linking the wetland to the west with the coastal dunes to the east.
+impactor important corridor, fragmentation of ecological infrastructureMitigableLowMitigation will slightly reduce the significance of impacts Project Phase Operational impactor important corridor, fragmentation of ecological infrastructureMitigableLowMitigation will slightly reduce the significance of impacts Impact Landscape Connectivity - Cut-off of natural dispersal and foraging movement by animals, impacts on suitable link or important corridor, fragmentation of ecological infrastructure • The 6m wide servitude along the northern boundary of the development area co Mitigable Low Mitigation will slightly reduce the significance of impacts mitigation serve as a minor corridor for smaller wildlife, linking the wetland to the west w the coastal dunes to the east.
+The eastern and western border of the servitude running along the northe boundary of the development must remain unfenced to allow wildlife to mo between the coastal dune system and the wetland.
+Vegetation within t serve as a minor corridor for smaller wildlife, linking the wetland to the west with the coastal dunes to the east.
 The eastern and western border of the servitude running along the northern boundary of the development must remain unfenced to allow wildlife to move between the coastal dune system and the wetland.
 Vegetation within this servitude should also not be cleared and must be maintained in a natural state.
-Control of alien invasive species must be undertaken if necessary.